 - If it’s just a franchise of another organisation

-- What the content includes: personal tutors, video lessons and tasks, or just multiple choice quizzes
+- What the content includes: personal tutors, video lessons and lesson plans, or just multiple choice quizzes

 - How much the content will help you be a good teacher, if that’s important to you.

 - If they offer onsite courses as well as online ones